 Sai Ngam Hot Spring is one of my favorite locations in Pai to spend a few hours away from the city center.
 This beautiful hot spring is surrounded by a lush, green forest inside a national park just 25-minutes north of Pai.

-I have put together this complete guide of Sai Ngam Hot Spring including how to get there and what to expect!
+I have put together this complete guide to Sai Ngam Hot Spring including how to get there, how much it costs, and what to expect when you arrive.

 Sai Ngam Hot Spring is located 17km north of Pai.
-From the center of town, it is approximately a 25-minute drive.
+From the center of town, it’s approximately a 25-minute drive.

 Scooters can be rented for a little as 150 Baht per day from one of the many rental stores in the center of Pai.